isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/Self Certification .md

 As of today, Singapore is a party to the following  Free Trade Agreements (FTA) as shown in the table below that allow self-certification.
 The Origin Declaration must contain specific data elements as prescribed in the specific FTA including information stating how the product qualifies for an FTA.
 You may find the FTAs as well as the relevant requirements and procedures in the table below.

-To self-certify under the ASEAN Trade-in Good Agreement (ATIGA) and under the Regional Comprehensive Economic Partnership Agreement (RCEP), please refer to “Approved Exporter and Certified Exporter Scheme”(Link).
+To self-certify under the ASEAN Trade-in Good Agreement (ATIGA) and under the Regional Comprehensive Economic Partnership Agreement (RCEP), please refer to [“Approved Exporter and Certified Exporter Scheme”](https://www.customs.gov.sg/businesses/certificates-of-origin/aece).

 | S/ N | FTAs that are under the Self-certification or Self-declaration regime | Relevant Customs circulars |